x8lucas8x/blog/content/posts/9-the-low-hanging-fruits-of-technical-writing/index.md

 Don't do that.
 If you have an image, table, or code sample in a technical document, please add a label under it, which can go like:

-> Image C1.1: Diagram of the current architecture.\
+> Image C1.1: Diagram of the current architecture.<br>
-> Table C2.1: Descriptive statistics of the response timings of endpoint X.\
+> Table C2.1: Descriptive statistics of the response timings of endpoint X.<br>
 > Code Sample C3.1: Example of how the system will be tested.

 Now, your readers can just say: